kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 165 - Revolutions.md

 Ruminations on identity and the lack thereof.
-Audio recording by [[The Archivist]], in situ.
+Audio recording by [[Jonathan Sims|The Archivist]], in situ.
 # Case Number

 ########-5